 Plan a visit to lovely Medora, North Dakota, an Old West town in the area’s Badlands.
 Discover its charming downtown, where you can take a stagecoach ride and watch the famous Medora Musical.
 It’s also a great home base to visit Theodore Roosevelt National Park.

-The AmericInn by Wyndham offers Jacuzzi suites, a free daily breakfast, and an indoor pool, and it’s within walking distance of Medora’s downtown.
+Where to stay: The AmericInn by Wyndham offers Jacuzzi suites, a free daily breakfast and an indoor pool, and it’s within walking distance of Medora’s downtown.
 Love Old West towns?
 Don’t miss these small towns that look like they’re frozen in time.

 Pennsylvania: Lackawanna County